Why is My Refrigerator Not Cooling?

 If this is the case with your fridge, See “How to diagnose and replace Condenser Fan motor” later in this article.

-2. With the refrigerator plugged in, and the condenser motor running, the fan motor and fan blade should be spinning.
+2. The fan motor and blade should be spinning With the refrigerator plugged in and the condenser motor running.
 If the fan motor is running, but the blade isn’t spinning, carefully try to free it.

 3. If the fan motor isn’t running or the fan blade is spinning, Unplug the fridge, then Remove the Fan Motor by removing the screws and detaching the fan motor wires.